Don’t navigate the college experience alone. See your advisor.

 Your advisor can help you:

-- Schedule the classes you need for your curriculum or degree program.
+- Schedule the classes you need for your major.

 - Plan your next step – whether it’s transferring or entering the workforce.